 The commitment of The Salvation Army to meet human need without discrimination has motivated its leaders for more than 150 years.
 Its forerunner, The East London Christian Mission, within five years of its founding in 1865, became The Christian Mission, recognizing that the work had spread outside of the capital to other locations in England and Wales.

 By 1878 The Salvation Army name had been adopted.
-A year later the United States was “invaded” by eighteen-year-old female Lieutenant Eliza Shirley, who immigrated with her parents to Philadelphia.
+A year later the United States was “invaded” by eighteen-year-old female Lieutenant Eliza Shirley (pictured left), who immigrated with her parents to Philadelphia.
 She and her parents began holding evangelistic meetings in an abandoned factory building, and the work prospered.

 In 1881 the Army began work in France, followed by Canada, India, Switzerland and Sweden by 1882.
 As the work flourished in England, it rapidly spread to other parts of the world.
 Today the Army flag flies in 128 countries and on every Continent save Antarctica.

 “Meeting Need at the Point of Need” has been a Salvation Army slogan and a Salvation Army operating principle for a long time.
 As it entered country after country, it sought to address local conditions.
 Consequently, in addition to its strong spiritual work it opened schools in Africa, medical clinics and hospitals in India, childrens’ homes in South America and a